 Uplands Sewer Separation Project - Humber Catchment

 Welcome to the project page for the Uplands Sewer Separation project in the Humber Catchment.
-This page provide project information and upcoming opportunities to share your feedback with the project team.
+This page provide project information and updates on the progress of the project.

 This project is the first phase of a sewer separation project in the Uplands neighbourhood, the Humber Catchment.
 The existing, combined collection system is comprised of two main catchment areas – Humber and Rutland.